asamerh4/ansible-mesos/README.md

 ansible-mesos
 =============
-playbooks and roles for mesos & alluxio deployment on Open Telekom Cloud (OTC)
+Playbooks and roles for mesos & alluxio deployment on Open Telekom Cloud (OTC)

 ##  what you get
 - mesos cluster with one master (multi-master HA setup coming soon) and private agents within an autoscaling group (private IPs)